 This documentation is no longer being maintained and may be removed.
 If you are running this version, we strongly advise you to upgrade.
 For the latest information, see the current release documentation.

-The following command line options from libbeat are also available for Topbeat.
-To use these options, you need to start Topbeat in the foreground.
+The following command line options are available for Metricbeat.
+To use these options, you need to start Metricbeat in the foreground.

 - Disable the publishing of events to the defined output.
 This option is useful only for testing the Beat.

 - Pass the location of a configuration file for the Beat.

 - Test the configuration file and then exit.
 This option is useful for troubleshooting the configuration of a Beat.

 - Write CPU profile data to the specified file.
 This option is useful for troubleshooting the Beat.

 Enable debugging for the specified selectors.
 For the selectors, you can specify a comma-separated

 list of components, or you can use